2022 Houston Astros season: May

 Urquidy started the second game versus the Twins, but rain limited him to three innings pitched as the game was not completed until the next afternoon, which saw four relievers used by Houston in a 11–3 win.
 Garcia then started the final game of the three-game set and stuck out nine batters (tying a career high) in five innings for a 5–0 win.
 It was the tenth victory in a row for Houston and the seventh time since 2010 that Houston had a ten-game winning streak in the regular season, most for all teams in that span.
 A 6–1 win versus Washington Nationals at Nationals Park on May 13 extended the winning streak to 11 games, led by Valdez' 7 2/3 innings and one run allowed.
 The Astros' pitching staff as a whole had allowed 10 earned runs in 99 innings (0.91 ERA) during the streak.
 The Astros scored five runs in the first inning, including Yuli Gurriel's first home run of the season.
 The 2,009th win of Baker's career moved him past Leo Durocher for sole possession of 10th place in MLB history.

 The Astros acquired infielder Mauricio Dubón from the San Francisco Giants for catcher Michael Papierski on May 14.
 Dubón is the second Honduran to play for the Astros; center fielder Gerald Young was the first.

 A 13–6 loss to the Nationals on May 14 ended the winning streak.
 Until that loss, the Astros pitching staff led MLB with a 2.68 ERA; after this game, their ERA had risen to 3.00.

 On May 17, the Astros tied the rare major league record of five home runs in one inning.
-Facing the Boston Red Sox, Yordan Álvarez, Kyle Tucker, Jeremy Peña, Michael Brantley, and Yuli Gurriel all hit home runs off Nathan Eovaldi in the second inning as the Astros rolled to a 13–4 victory; Tucker also hit a grand slam in the fourth inning to tie his career best for runs batted in (RBI) with six.
+Facing the Boston Red Sox, Yordan Alvarez, Kyle Tucker, Jeremy Peña, Michael Brantley, and Yuli Gurriel all hit home runs off Nathan Eovaldi in the second inning as the Astros rolled to a 13–4 victory; Tucker also hit a grand slam in the fourth inning to tie his career best for runs batted in (RBI) with six.
 On May 19 in a 5–1 win over the Texas Rangers, Altuve doubled for the 344th time in his career to pass César Cedeño for fourth place in franchise history.